anassinator/ilqr/README.rst

   (x - x_{goal})^T Q (x - x_{goal}) + (u - u_{goal})^T R (u - u_{goal})

 where :math:`Q` and :math:`R` are matrices defining your quadratic state error and quadratic control errors and :math:`x_{goal}` is your target state.
-An implementation of this cost function is made available as the `QRCost` class and can be used as follows:
+For convenience, an implementation of this cost function is made available as the :code:`QRCost` class.

+Using the :code:`QRCost` class
+""""""""""""""""""""""""""""""

 .. code-block:: python